| Coast Guard Class | Length | Fee |

 Be sure to notify us of any address changes.

 If a registration certificate is lost or destroyed, you must notify LDWF within 15 days, describing the circumstances.
-You can contact LDWF by phone at 225.765.2898 or email at motorboat@wlf.la.gov.
+Contact LDWF by phone at 225-765-2898 or email at motorboat@wlf.la.gov.

-To get duplicate documents, complete and submit a Boat Registration/Boat and Motor Title Application, along with original documentation demonstrating boat ownership.
-In addition:
+To request duplicate documents, complete and submit a Boat Registration/Boat and Motor Title Application with the current registration number and fees.

 LDWF